 Motorcycles don’t have a great reputation.
 In many parts of the world, they’re seen as the rebellious, noisy and dangerous vehicle, but we have a different story.

-The programmes we support are delivered by Riders for Health (Riders), healthcare transport experts run by locals in the seven African countries they operate in.
+The programmes we support are delivered by Riders for Health (Riders).
+Riders are experts in transport for healthcare operating in seven African countries.
 Riders have developed unique systems to ensure motorcycles and other vehicles health workers use run reliably day in, day out.
 Their life-saving system means collecting samples and return test results for quick diagnosis of disease and getting health workers out to villages to care for babies, children and the elderly.
+Riders is run and managed by nationals where they work with ministries of health to hugely improve access to healthcare in the countries they work in.

 Bikers and motorcycle fans know that motorcycles are incredible machines.
 They bring people together, they’re fun to race, great for commuting, and they are also the only vehicle that can deliver care to some of the most remote communities in Africa.